 Make Your Own Simple Bouquet in 10 Easy Steps

 You will need: x1 gypsophila (baby's breath) $7 x 1 Bridal veil bush $15 x 3 peonies $10 (half a $20 bouquet) - Total cost: $32 at married.co.nz - in addition you will also need twine, scissors and secateurs - these additional items available at many department stores e.g. The Warehouse.
+These tutorials are for adults only and please take apporpriate safety preauctions when using scissors and secateurs.

 With secateurs cut baby's breath into pieces cutting at the bottom of each branch.